Celestix Networks, Inc.

 - Ensure that users from certain geographic locations are sent to the right data center.

 - Ensure that different content is served (or blocked) to different users, depending on several criteria such as the country that the client is in, the resource they are requesting, the language, etc.

 Global Server Load Balancing (GSLB) is typically used to provide data center failover or to enhance end-user performance by directing users to their closest data centers using geolocation.
 GSLB is a DNS-based system that manipulates the DNS response based on the availability and performance profile of the data centers.

 Run two data centers in an Active-Passive architecture so that if one data center fails, traffic will be sent to the other.

-- Load Balancing and Geo-Location
+- global server load balancing and Geo-Location

 Distribute traffic between multiple data centers in an Active-Active architecture based on specific criteria including fixed weight, round robin, data center health check, geo-location of the client etc.